senthilanand92/CommandLineGameJava/README.md

-# CommandLineGameJava - Movie Real.m
+# CommandLineGameJava - Movie Realm
 Welcome to the movie realm command line game where you can 1)Create your own character
 2)Explore the worlds of Marven and DC universe tracked in a map.